-Our programs combine medications, therapy and other treatment components to ensure an individual is afforded the best possible chance for lasting recovery results.
+Our programs combine medications, therapy, and other treatment components to ensure an individual is afforded the best possible chance for lasting recovery results.
 Use of medications in the programs helps keep withdrawal symptoms at bay.
-Some addictions require a tapering method, meaning a person takes medication in gradually decreasing amounts until such a time when they can stop the use of medication.
+Some addictions require a tapering method, meaning a person takes the medication in gradually decreasing amounts until such a time when they can stop the use of medication.

-Therapy is always combined with medication in our medication-assisted treatment programs to ensure a person is not only treating the physical symptoms of addiction, such as withdrawal, but is learning the skills and tools necessary to live a life of sobriety.
+Therapy is always combined with medication in our medication-assisted treatment programs to ensure a person is not only treating the physical symptoms of addiction, such as withdrawal but is learning the skills and tools necessary to live a life of sobriety.
 Behavioral therapies, for example, teach individuals how to omit negative thoughts and behaviors and replace them with healthy ones.

 Medication-assisted treatment programs are best administered in an inpatient setting, such as our residential treatment programs.
-In these programs, individuals attend treatment and remain at our facility for the duration of their treatment, which typically includes detoxification, medication-assisted treatment and aftercare planning.
+In these programs, individuals attend treatment and remain at our facility for the duration of their treatment, which typically includes detoxification, medication-assisted treatment, and aftercare planning.

 Medications Used In Medication-Assisted Treatment

 Medications for medication-assisted treatment may be utilized in a number of ways.
-Some are used only for treatment of withdrawal symptoms during detoxification while others help individuals in recovery from addiction to highly addictive substances, such as opioids or alcohol, learn to function without the substance at a gradual pace that works for them.
+Some are used only for the treatment of withdrawal symptoms during detoxification while others help individuals in recovery from addiction to highly addictive substances, such as opioids or alcohol, learn to function without the substance at a gradual pace that works for them.